mattaharish/fastify-boilerplate/README.md

 Add additional notes about how to deploy this on a live system

+## CI

+We are using GitHub actions for testing and linting our code.

 ## Built With

 - [Fastify](https://www.fastify.io/) - Fast and low overhead web framework, for Node.js